maueroats/teaching/content/ap-cs/karel/ch4e-test.md

 4. (Know 4.8) The `FindRelationship` strategy is: move forward one step, if there is a robot there and it is available, change to NoStrategy, otherwise continue looking.

-5. (No 4.8) The `Court` strategy is created by `Strategy s = new Court(Partner x)`.
+5. (No 4.8) The `Courting` strategy is created by `Strategy s = new Courting(Partner x)`.
 The strategy checks to see if the partner is available, and if so it puts a beeper down.
-Write the `Court` strategy.
+Write the `Courting` strategy.